hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > When he's disposed of his dead men he goes
 >
-> From dough anad raspings to turn out his toes;
+> From dough and raspings to turn out his toes;
 >
 > His dancing room, termed "his academy".
 >